supersergiy/znnphi_interface/README.md

 You'll need to change some parameters depending on where your files are stored(docker -v params and sergify.py -n -w and -o)

-For more information on `sergify.py` you can run
+For more information on `sergify.py` params you can run

 ```sudo docker run -it  seunglab/pznet:devel /opt/znnphi_interface/code/scripts/sergify.py -h```